 We often think of Queen Elizabeth II as a stern, serious figure, who's known for her stiff upper lip.
 We don't get to see her fun side as much as we'd like, but according to reports, it's definitely there.

-Reports have emerged from various different sources that detail how Queen Elizabeth has always had an amazing sense of humor, and even enjoys to stir the pot a little bit!
+Reported emerged from various different sources that detail how Queen Elizabeth has always had an amazing sense of humor, and even enjoys stirring the pot a little bit!

 This will come as a surprise to many who associated the Queen with a more reserved and quiet personality type.

 It has been reported that from a young age, Queen Elizabeth has always enjoyed acting, and has spent years honing her skills when it comes to impressions.
 As well as this, her and her sister Margaret enjoyed a bit of mischief as young Royals.

 Queen Elizabeth and Princess Margaret would spend long summers in Balmoral, where they were forced to make their own fun and adventures.
 Perhaps this is where Queen Elizabeth developed her more playful side.

 Michael Noakes, an artist who was tasked with painting the Queen in the past, shed some light on her sense of humor and her ability to mimic accents.
 He said ‘She was peering out of the window and keeping up a running commentary of people’s reactions to seeing her standing there — “ ‘Gee Maud (in an American accent) it can’t be’ . . . oh no, he’s decided it can’t be, he’s moved on now’ and that sort of thing, and “Ooh, a car has just been hit by a taxi, I think there’s going to be a fight now”.
 She is very funny.’

 This is in line with several other reports from those close to the Royal family that have observed the Queen's ability to use humor as a means of charming guests and dignitaries.

 What the Queen is best known for when it comes to impersonations, however, is her alleged ability to mimic the late Prime Minister Margaret Thatcher.